targetteal/o2-pt/rule-book.md

 ### Organizational Structure updates only

 To be a valid output for the _Adapt Mode_, the proposal should be composed only of _Circle_ _Organizational Structure_ updates.
-If that is not the case, any participant can raise a Rule Book violation objection.
+If that is not the case, any participant can raise a _Rule Book Violation Objection_.

 ### Personal expression equivalence